boschresearch/pylife/CONTRIBUTING.md

 Development][rrugamba]:

 1. Do not change production code without writing a failing unit test first.
-Cleanups and refactorings are not changes in that sense.
+Cleanups and refactoring as well as performance optimizations are not changes in that sense.
 2. Write only enough test code as is sufficient to fail.
 3. Only write or change minimal production code as is sufficient to make the failing test pass.

 We are measuring the testing coverage.
-Your pull request should not decrease the test coverage.
+Your pull request should not decrease the test coverage although we are not enforcing that by our CI/CD.
+However, we are manually checking during review if there are appropriate tests and we will reject your contribution if they are missing and you are not adding them.

+If you are modifying an existing test, you must deliver a very good reason for it in your commit message.
+Otherwise we will probably reject your PR as being a breaking change.

 ## Coding style